 A growing number of UK educational institutions are engaging in international projects.
 For example, the establishment of overseas campuses, collaborations with overseas education institutions or projects that cater specifically for the needs of international students in the UK.
-We can offer advice to a variety of investors in education.
+We can offer expert legal advice to a variety of investors in education.

 We have advised on international educational projects in Abu Dhabi, Cyprus, Dubai, central Asia, China, South Korea, Thailand, the UK and elsewhere.
 It is vital to protect your name and crest in relevant jurisdictions by registering them as trade marks.
 Before filing trade mark applications, you may well have no right to stop an infringer using your name overseas.

 Your agreement with project partners may place obligations on those project partners to comply with local law.
 Agreements may well also state that they are subject to English law.
-Nevertheless, it is important to obtain independent advice on the impact of the local regulatory regime.
+Nevertheless, it is important to obtain independent advice on the effect of the local regulatory regime.